 All three sons were employed in industrial manufacturing -- Elias was a machinist and owned several foundries and iron works, and Levi and John were molders.

 ~ More on Mauch Chunk/Jim Thorpe, Pennsylvania ~

 The town of Mauch Chunk has gained fame over the years in a variety of ways.
-It has been nicknamed the "Switzerland of Pennsylvania" and also the "Gateway to the Poconos" because of its exceptionally picturesque mountains and valleys.
+It has been nicknamed the "Switzerland of America" and also the "Gateway to the Poconos" because of its exceptionally picturesque mountains and valleys.
 The town is said to have once been the second most popular destination for honeymooning couples, after Niagara Falls.